Are you thinking about developing a mobile app for your business? You’re not the only one.

 The level of maintenance and support you get depends on the mobile app developer.
 Make sure the developer you partner with offers technical maintenance and support for bug fixes and upgrades.

-Making Money from Your Mobile App
+How to Monetize Your Mobile App

 If you’re developing the app for internal business uses, you need to know up front how it will benefit your bottom line.
 Will it reduce costs?
 Get your products to market faster?
 Help you retain customers?

 Knowing how you’ll monetize the app will influence the design.
-If you’re going to sell ads, developers will need to know how much screen real estate to devote to an ad, and what type of ad it is.
+If you’re going to sell ads, developers will need to know how much screen real estate to devote to an ad and what type of ad it is.
 Banner ads are coded differently than interstitial ads, video ads, and so on.
 They also impact app performance in different ways.